 Instructors and students select employment centers to gain practical experience from approved places of business during a six to seven week employment experience period.
 The experience centers are approved and coordinated by a faculty member.
 Students receive the appropriate wages during these periods.
 (277.2 Co-op Hrs.)
-Prerequisite: Must be a student in the Agribusiness program or consent of instructor.
+Prerequisite: AGC:943.
+Must be a student in the Agribusiness program.

-AGF:120 Plant Identification and Care I
+AGF:120 Floral Plant Identification and Care I

-2.0 cr.
 Introduces the student to the study of garden and house flowering and foliage plants.
 Topics will include production, culture, propagation and materials necessary for the growth of annuals, perennials, bulbs, ground covers, ferns, exotic and tropical plants, shrubs and roses.
 (39.6 Lec.
 Hrs.)